knative/test-infra/guides/prow_setup.md

    [issue_tracker_config.go](../tools/config-generator/issue_tracker_config.go),
    adding the call to generate the config for the new repo.

-1. Run `make config` to regenerate the Prow config, and submit a PR with the two changes.
+1. Run `make jobs/config.yaml` to regenerate the Prow config, and submit a PR with the two changes.
 Once the PR is merged, ask the [oncall](https://knative.github.io/test-infra/) to update the Prow cluster.